bane9/STM32DISCOVERY_DOOM/README.md

 The user button is mapping:
 - While in a menu, it sends "Key enter"
-- While in a game, it sends "Key use"
+- While in a game, it sends "Key fire"

 # Flashing